 - All meals from dinner on Day 1 through breakfast on Day 6 (except one dinner own choice on Day 4)

-- 1 night at outback cattle station (basic dorm-style cabins)
+- 1 night at outback cattle station (basic dorm-style with shared bathrooms)

 - 101 Animals of the Great Barrier Reef field guide for each student

-- Mask, fins, lycra/wet suit, snorkel hire on the reef trips
+- Mask, fins, and snorkel hire on reef trip days

 - Marine park and national park fees